Boundary controllability for a one-dimensional heat equation with a singular inverse-square potential: Introduction and main results

 Our approach will rely on the well celebrated moment method, which is by now a very classical technique for treating controllability problems for certain types of one-dimensional evolution equations.
 Moreover, our discussion will have many points in common with \cite{cannarsa2015cost}, where the same arguments are applied for proving the null controllability of \eqref{1d_heat_deg} acting from the degeneracy point of the coefficient $a$.
 This is not surprising since, as we mentioned, these two classes of problems are strictly related through an explicit change of variables.

 On the other hand, as we will explain with more details in Appendix \ref{appendix} at the end of this work, passing through this mentioned change of variables, we would be able to obtain a less general result.
 Indeed, this approach has limitations, in the sense that it is valid under more restrictive assumptions on the coefficient $\mu$.
 In more detail, we would have to assume that $\mu\in [0,1/4)$, while our results are true for all $\mu<1/4$.
-For this reason, it is worth to analyse the controllability of \eqref{1d_heat_deg} directly, without relying on existing results for equations with degenerate coefficients.
+For this reason, it is worth to analyze the controllability of \eqref{1d_heat_deg} directly, without relying on existing results for equations with degenerate coefficients.

-The paper is organised as follows.
-In section \ref{results}, we state precisely the main results that we obtained.
-In Section \ref{well_posedness_sec}, we analyse the well-posedness for the equation (\ref{heat_hardy_nhb}), reducing it to an equation with homogeneous boundary conditions and a source term.
-Section \ref{spectrum_sec} is devoted to a spectral analysis of the operator $A_{\mu}$; this analysis will be fundamental for developing the moment method.
+The paper is organized as follows.
+In Section \ref{results}, we state precisely the main results that we obtained.
+In Section \ref{well_posedness_sec}, we analyze the well-posedness for the equation (\ref{heat_hardy_nhb}), reducing it to an equation with homogeneous boundary conditions and a source term.
+Section \ref{spectrum_sec} is devoted to a spectral analysis of the operator $A_{\mu}$, which will be fundamental for developing the moment method.
 In Section \ref{moment_sec}, we present the moment problem, its solution and the proof of the controllability result.
-In Section \ref{cost_sec}, we analyse the cost of null controllability for our equation.
+In Section \ref{cost_sec}, we analyze the cost of null controllability for our equation.
 Section \ref{target_reg_sec} is devoted to the proof of regularity results on the set of reachable targets and to show that the only target that is reachable for all values of the coefficient $\mu$ is $u_T=0$.
 Finally, in Section \ref{open_pb}, we present some open problem and perspectives related to our work.